Signed in as:

 We work with award-winning local company Tasmanian Air Tours to provide scenic flights as well as transporting guests to our private helipad.

-Kayaks, paddles and PFD’s (life jackets) are available for hire at your own risk.
+At Wattle Grove, kayaks, paddles and PFD’s (life jackets) are available for hire at your own risk.
 Watch the weather, stay close to shore, paddle in company if possible and always wear a PFD.

-Bikes and helmets are available for hire at your own risk.
+At Wattle Grove, bikes and helmets are available for hire at your own risk.
 You are required by law to wear an approved bicycle helmet.

 You’ll find mats in the bedroom wardrobes.
 Ideal for use out on the main front area, facing the water and mountain to complete the experience.
 With some early notice we can arrange for a local yoga teacher to come to Villa Talia, depending on the availability at the time of your request.
+Additional charges apply.

 There is good shore access to the Huon River at many locations between Huonville and Port Huon, on both sides of the river.
 Please take note that upstream from Castle Forbes Bay, an inland waters angling licence is required.
 Downstream from that point, no licence is required.
 Try your luck for sea-run trout and escapee Atlantic salmon.